captainsalih/Note/log.md

 1) Complete high temperature 340,350,360 of acetic acid
 2) Run high temperature for acetic adsorb
 3) create pyton for pka eval
+4) the h30 1nm is wrong, need to re-do
+5) success on making polyfit

 # TO DO